Hi.

 AI declaration

-I experimented briefly with MidJourney in 2022, but as of February 2023 I no longer use generative AI for images.
-You might encounter some AI images in older posts, although I’m working to replace those.
+I experimented briefly with MidJourney in 2022, but as of February 2023 have not used generative AI for images or text.
+You might encounter some AI images in older, pre-2023 posts.
 Everything I publish now is created by real humans.

 I’m not against using interesting technology as part of my creative process.
 At some point in the future I might incorporate AI tools into my larger creative workflow, but that’ll require resolving numerous ethical concerns first, and ideally wrestling the tech away from the 'orrible lot currently in charge.